rhu1/fgg/README.md

 by the Go team, and links to their generic-to-ordinary Go translation tool (including an online playground) based on that draft.

-- Currently, the `fgg` tool supports a few features (within its small fragment of Go) that their translation tool does not.
+- Currently, the `fgg` tool supports a few features (within its fragment of Go) that their translation tool does not.
 These include type parameters for methods (for now, the latter has type parameters for types and functions only), _nomono_ (monomorphisability) checking, and covariant method receiver bounds.

 [Featherweight-go-gen](https://github.com/wenkokke/featherweight-go-gen) is
 tool that enumerates FGG programs and integrates with `fgg` for testing.

 ---